Legal Advice for Collaborative Divorce — 74 results

 NKY has a separate group of domestic law attorneys and professionals who have formed the Northern Kentucky Collaborative Professionals,... more

-Written by attorney Lori D. Becker, about 4 years ago.
+Written by attorney Lori D. Becker, over 4 years ago.

 Collaborative divorce law is a relatively new, multi-disciplinary